Flashfyre/Spectrite/README.md

 Smelts Into: Spectrite Glass x1

+### Spectrite Anvil
+An anvil made of Spectrite.
+It can be used as a much more durable anvil but, unlike a normal anvil, it can also be used to fuse Spectrite Orbs in any combination and fuse Spectrite Orbs with Spectrite Armour pieces.

+Crafting Recipe:

+X　X　X

+-　Y　-

+Y　Y　Y

+X = Spectrite Block;
+Y = Spectrite Gem

+Smelts Into: Spectrite Anvil x1

 ### Spectrite Portal
 A portal that takes you to the entrance of the world's Spectrite Dungeon.